Multiple dispersive bounds. II) Sub-threshold branch-cuts: Analysis of the spacelike experimental and lattice data on the charged kaon form factor

 In the kaon case of interest in this paper there are no poles below the lowest threshold $t_{th} = 4 m_\pi^2 \simeq 0.08$ GeV$^2$ and, therefore, $B(z) = 1$.
 We apply either the global filter\,(\ref{eq:filter_data}) or the double filter\,(\ref{eq:filter_extra_data})-(\ref{eq:filter_pair_data}).
 The main effect of such filters is a modification of the original covariance matrix $C_{ij}$ into a new matrix $\overline{C}_{ij}$ by introducing appropriate correlations either between the two experimental datasets or among the LQCD data.
 We stress that such modifications are dictated by unitarity.
 It turns out that in the case of the experimental data from FNAL\,\cite{Dally:1980dj} and CERN\,\cite{Amendolia:1986ui} the impact of the filtering procedure described above on the predicted bands of values for the form factor is limited, while this is not the case when the LQCD data from the HotQCD Collaboration\,\cite{Ding:2024lfj} are considered.
-This is likely due to the facts that correlations are not provided in Ref.\,\cite{Ding:2024lfj} and the LQCD points exhibit a remarkable high precision (at the level of few permille).
-Consequently, the global filter\,(\ref{eq:filter_data}) or the double filter\,(\ref{eq:filter_extra_data})-(\ref{eq:filter_pair_data}) produce a new highly correlated covariance matrix $\overline{C}_{ij}$.
-The new predicted bands for the form factor $F_{K^\pm}^{(em)}(Q^2)$ are shown in Fig.\,\ref{fig:charged_kaon_HotQCD24} and the impact of the filtering procedures is clearly visible by a direct comparison with Figs.\,\ref{fig:charged_kaon_HotQCD24_q0} and \ref{fig:charged_kaon_HotQCD24_q3.5}.
+This is likely due to the fact that the LQCD results exhibit a remarkable high precision (at the level of few permille) and also that correlations are not provided at all in Ref.\,\cite{Ding:2024lfj}.
+The global filter\,(\ref{eq:filter_data}) as well as the double filter\,(\ref{eq:filter_extra_data})-(\ref{eq:filter_pair_data}), that both depend on the choice of the kinematical function, may change the mean values and errors of the form factor and may produce a new highly correlated covariance matrix $\overline{C}_{ij}$ sensitive to the value of $q$\footnote{We have checked that the subset of filtered data is always well consistent with a normal probability distribution.}.
+In order to give a quantitative estimate of the impact of the filtering procedure we have computed the values of the quantities $\Delta$ and $\epsilon$, defined in Eqs.\,(32)-(33) of the companion paper\,\cite{Simula:2025lpc}.
+For both choices of $q$ and in the case of either the single or the double dispersive bound we always find $\Delta \simeq 0.6$ and $\epsilon \simeq 0.7$, which guarantee that anomalous modifications of mean values and errors of the form factor are excluded.
+The corresponding predicted bands for the form factor $F_{K^\pm}^{(em)}(Q^2)$ are shown in Fig.\,\ref{fig:charged_kaon_HotQCD24} in the case of the LQCD data and the impact of the filtering procedures is clearly visible by a direct comparison with Figs.\,\ref{fig:charged_kaon_HotQCD24_q0} and \ref{fig:charged_kaon_HotQCD24_q3.5}.